 If you want to stretch your legs a little, then walk out to the Parc de l'Orangerie, which is not far from the various European buildings for which Strasbourg is renowned.
 You can take Tram E to Droits de l'Homme station, but it is so much nicer on a sunny day to follow the Ill, and then cut through to the Avenue de l'Europe and enter the park.
 This is a lovely place, with a children's play area, lakes, an aviary, a Michelin-starred Restaurant (the Buerehiesel) and another, Le Jardin de l'Orangerie, that offers no pretension, just excellent and inexpensive set lunches – right next to a ten-pin bowling alley.

 For a slightly different perspective, take a 70-minute trip on the River Ill from near the cathedral, on one of the large tourist boats that sail up and down, and let you explore the city from water level, in warmth and comfort.
 Operated by Batorama, these trips offer commentaries in 12 languages are broadcast via individual headsets.
-Check the website for departure times, which vary each month.

 17 place de la Cathédrale, 67014 Strasbourg.